Project Lifesaver…Bringing loved ones home safely and peace of mind to families and caregivers

 What is the cost of the program?

 We are using a monthly income sliding scale fee to help supplement the costs.
 The actual cost will vary from $0 to a 10% discount.

-Please Call 231-525-0600 for more information on Project Lifesaver or please complete a Referral Form and submit to BSR.
+Please Call 231-525-0600 for more information on Project Lifesaver or complete a Referral Form and mail to BSR.